splatas/service-mesh-intro/README.md

 - OpenShift Elasticsearch

-3. Once all Operators are installed and ready, run the following command:
+3. Once all Operators are installed and ready, create a ServiceMeshControlPlane called **basic** in **'istio-system' namespace**.

+Then run the following commands:

 ```
+oc new-project hello-world
 oc apply -f ./00.installation/istio-hello-world.yaml
 ```